Classes in Lua

 print(t.b) --> 2

-this avoids the need to allocate a local function, which can be costly if you run it many times in a game loop!
+This way of doing things avoids a lot of typing, as well as an extra memory allocation coming from that local function—which can get costly if you run it many times in a game loop!

-• there’s one thing we need to get out of the way before we move on, and that is Lua’s method call syntax a:method(b). this syntax is equivalent to:
+There is one thing we need to get out of the way before we move on, and that is Lua’s method call syntax a:method(b).

 a.method(a, b)

-• basically, the thing before : is passed as the first argument to the thing before :’s method function.
+Basically, the thing before the colon : is passed as the first argument to the thing before :’s method function.

 local t = {}